Levdbas/support-hours/README.txt

 == Changelog ==
+= 1.4 =

+## New:

+* new menu setup
+   * main page with dashicon
+   * overview page with all entries
+  * settings page with that originally was located under settings
+* better access control to widget and buttons

+## Enhancements:

+* made the hour wheel more responsive
+* code refactoring by splitting code over multiple partials.
+* new translations
+* UI is more consistant with WordPress in general.

+## Bugs fixed:

+* fixed a bug where entering more then 24h on bought/used gave an error
+* fixed a bug where when deactivating the plugin, all data was lost
+   * all data will be removed on plugin removal.

+= 1.3.3 =
+* removed some unnecessary fields
+* Extra checks around fields to remove php notices
 = 1.3.3 =
 * removed some unnecessary fields
 * Extra checks around fields to remove php notices